functionland/docs/docs/api/data.md

 - `query`: The graphql query string, see below for more information
 - `variableValues?`: A JSON object specifying values for variable you used in the query string.
 You can specify variables in the query string using `$` and then provide values for them in `variableValues` when you want to execute the query or mutation.
-You van find an example on this page.
+You can find an example on this page.
 - `operationName?`: An optional name for your operation. _This argument is unused right now_

 The method resolves to the result of the operation.